 Make sure your phone bill is competitive.
-Double-check your service package, take note of how well it caters to your needs and compare it to similar packages on the market.
+Double-check your service package, note how well it caters to your needs and compare it to similar packages on the market.
 You may notice that another company offers better and cheaper phone service.

 4. Paying for office space you don’t use

 Office leases always come with a cornucopia of operating expenses.
 Not only do you have to worry about property taxes, but you also need to worry about electricity and other maintenance costs.
 You might even be paying for more space than you need.

 Now that so many businesses are working from home, many companies spend thousands a month on space their team never uses.
 If your whole team is remote, there’s no need to pay for office space.
 You can sublease the space to a new subtenant or sell the building altogether.